zekroTJA/goChat/README.md

 ## Motivation

 Currently, I am trying to get into Go and gorilla/websocket, so, I created this little project to test around with a self-created event system and socket communication.
-Also for some fontend training, of course ;)
+Also for some frontend training, of course ;)

 ---